Fraser Island Australia

 freshwater lake.

 Lake McKenzie.
-Poster by AllPosters, all
+Poster by AllPosters.

 Fraser Island Australia: Walks to Lake McKenzie